 CASE 1: The coolant bubbled out or shot out from the radiator as the engine was cranked.
-This result confirms that one or both head gaskets are blown on your 3.3L V6 equipped Chrysler (Dodge, Plymouth) mini-van.
+This result confirms that the head gasket is blown.

 CASE 2: The coolant DID NOT bubble out NOR shoot out from the radiator as the engine was cranked.
 This is the correct test result.

-If the engine doesn't start or starts but runs with a misfire, in your 3.3L V6 Chrysler (Dodge or Plymouth) min-van, go to: TEST 3: Cylinder Compression Test.
+If the engine doesn't start, in your 2.5L Dodge Caravan or Plymouth Voyager, go to: TEST 3: Cylinder Compression Test.

-If the engine, in your 3.3L V6 Chrysler (Dodge or Plymouth) min-van, runs but overheats, go to: TEST 4: Using A Chemical Block Tester (Combustion Leak Tester).
+If the engine, in your 2.5L Dodge Caravan or Plymouth Voyager, runs but overheats, go to: TEST 4: Using A Chemical Block Tester (Combustion Leak Tester).

 TEST 3: Cylinder Compression Test

-If you take a look at the photo at the beginning of this tutorial, you'll notice that the head gasket is burned in a spot right between two side-by-side cylinders.
+In the photo at the beginning of this tutorial is of a head gasket that burned in a spot right between two side-by-side cylinders.

 The best way to diagnose this type of head gasket failure is with a compression test.